progmaticltd/homebox/docs/features.md

 spammers to attack your server.
 It makes this kind of attacks inefficient, and saves your bandwidth too.

+The duration of jail is customisable for jabber and email services.

 ## LDAP Authentication

 All the user accounts are saved in the LDAP database, using the OpenLDAP package in